chanzuckerberg/single-cell/rfcs/0003-gene-sets/api.md

 #### Additional Functionality

+The gene sets created by a user will persist between sessions.
+When an authenticated user navigates to a particular dataset the client will send a GET request to /gene_set/{dataset_id} retrieving all of the user's gene sets for that dataset.

 In the future we will limit the user's ability to create anonymous groups of cells.
 They will need to use the annotation feature to create a category and label the cell group in order to select it for differential expression analysis.

-The user will be able to export a CSV file containing the 10 most differentially expressed genes along with their logfold and p-values.
+The user will be able to export a CSV file containing one or all of the genesets they created by selecting cell sets and calculating the 10 most differentially expressed genes along with their logfold and p-values between those sets.

-The csv file will be named by the category, label of the two sets of cells being compared and be stored under that dataset identifier.
-See below in data structures for more detail.
+The comments section of the csv file will specify the two sets of cells being compared to create that gene set.

+The name of the exported file will be based on the user name and a timestamp rounded to the nearest second.

+If the user was signed in when they created the gene sets, data contained in the exported csv will also be persisted in the cellxgene database (via the /gene_set POST route), linking the dataset, gene set and user.

 ### APIs

+All APIs assume user identification is available with the request.

 #### POST geneset/upload